 Meat cancer prevention is at the top of our menu today.
 This is a follow-up to last week’s post (Bacon Cancer) which discussed the cancer hazards of eating meat.
-This blog is focused specifically on how we can minimize our risk, while still deriving the enjoyment and nutritional benefits of eating meat.
+This blog focuses specifically on how we can minimize our risk, while still deriving the enjoyment and nutritional benefits of eating meat.

 This blog contains a lot of detail – if you just want the practical advice, skip forward to the Summary section near the end.